Skip to content

 Same cause of action

 Similarly, res judicata prevents a party from bringing the same claim or cause of action against the defendant once a final judgment has been made.
-The term ‘claim’ is the legal demand for compensation, while ’cause of action’ is the set of elements that allow for legal remedy.
+The term ‘claim’ is the legal demand for compensation, while the cause of action is the set of elements that allow for legal remedy.

 Same or closely related parties

-If the parties to a lawsuit are individuals, it is inherently easier to identify if a new lawsuit does, in fact, involve those individuals.
+If the parties to a lawsuit are individuals, it is inherently easier to identify if a new lawsuit does involve those individuals.
 However, the principle of res judicata can also prohibit litigation brought by parties or entities “in privity” to the party involved with the original lawsuit.
 This can include anyone “acting as an agent” on behalf of the original plaintiff, or any subsidiary of, for example, a corporate plaintiff.
-And the same principle applies for defendants.
+The same principle also applies to defendants.

 Res judicata vs. collateral estoppel